-HIV itself has also been shown to cause nerve damage, usually in people with seriously suppressed immune systems.
-Though researchers aren’t yet certain how HIV causes nerve or brain injury, many believe it is due to chronic immune system inflammation due to HIV replication.
+HIV itself has also been shown to cause nerve damage, usually in people with seriously damaged immune systems.
+Though researchers aren’t certain how HIV causes this type of injury, many believe it is due to the chronic inflammation that’s present in the immune system.

-Some of the HIV/AIDS drugs that can cause peripheral neuropathy include:
+Some drugs that may increase the risk of peripheral neuropathy include:

-Nydrazid (isoniazid) – for the prevention and treatment of tuberculosis (TB)
+- Nydrazid (isoniazid) – prevention and treatment of tuberculosis (TB)

-Oncovin (vincristine) or Velban (vincristine) – for the treatment of Kaposi's sarcoma (KS)
+- Oncovin (vincristine) or Velban (vincristine) – treatment for Kaposi sarcoma (KS)

-Myambutol (ethambutol) – for the treatment of MAC and other bacterial infections
+- Myambutol (ethambutol) – treatment for MAC and other bacterial infections

-Flagyl (metronidazole) – for the treatment of amoebas and parasitic infections
+- Flagyl (metronidazole) – treatment for amoebas and parasitic infections

-Zyvox (linezolid) – for the treatment of bacterial infections
+- Zyvox (linezolid) – treatment for bacterial infections

 What are the symptoms of peripheral neuropathy?